 Withdrawal symptoms are then categorized based on the source of the addiction.
 With each substance, there are unique withdrawal symptoms and though they differ, the overall process holds the common phases.
 Heroin withdrawal symptoms are not the same as Marijuana withdrawal symptoms.
 Alcohol withdrawal symptoms do not resemble withdrawal symptoms from other substances either.

 When expecting to experience the inevitable symptoms of withdrawals, many addicts will go into a comprehensive detox program.
-A detox facility is equipped to supervise and manage withdrawal symptoms with medications that help alleviate withdrawal symptoms. important if you or a loved one is looking to break an addictive habit or is experiencing any type of involuntary withdrawal.
+The medical professionals are well-aware of the dangerous side effects of detoxing from drugs and alcohol while they supervise and manage withdrawal symptoms with medications that help alleviate withdrawal symptoms.

 Four Categories of Withdrawals